na-na-hi/renget/archive/nahnm.md

 He looked at it for a moment.
 He felt relieved in a way.
 If she was asking, that meant they hadn’t found the others.

-“It’s a bit of christmas tree lights.
+“It’s a bit of Christmas tree lights.
 I was feeling festive,” he said with a straight face.

 “Christmas isn’t for another two months,” she was not amused.